-OUR NEO COMPENSATION HAS FIVE COMPONENTS

-ANNUAL Stock option Awards PERQUISITES And Personal Benefits

-POTENTIAL SEVERANCE Payments

-WE USE THESE FIVE PAY COMPONENTS TO ACHIEVE THE FOLLOWING SIX OBJECTIVES:

-COMPENSATION COMPONENTS Objective Base Salary Annual Cash Incentives Annual Stock Option Awards Perquisites and Personal Benefits Potential Severance Payments Attract and retain top talent • • • • • Provide stability and manage risk • • Reward annual performance • Balance immediate focus with pursuit of sustainable long-term performance • • Align our employees' interests with those of shareholders and reward exceptional performance • • Promote a culture of scientific innovation, teamwork, and ethical behavior • • • • •

-BASE SALARY

-The base salary component of NEO pay generally comprises a steadily smaller percentage of overall compensation as executives' level of responsibility rises.

-All of our NEOs' direct pay, except for base salary, is performance-dependent.
+BASE The base salary component of NEO pay generally comprises a steadily smaller percentage of overall compensation as executives' level of responsibility rises.
+SALARY All of our NEOs' direct pay, except for base salary, is performance-dependent.
 We do this to align these senior executives' at-risk pay with their levels of authority and with shareholders' interests.
 Like many companies, we consider factors including the executive's scope of responsibilities, experience, annual performance, and future potential when setting base salaries.
 We also consider base salaries of comparable positions in the region, among our peers, and in the broader biopharmaceutical industry.
 Finally, while there is no target benchmark level for salaries, we obtain data and compensation expertise from compensation consultants and other independent sources.
 See the subsections "Our Compensation Processes-Independent Compensation Consultant" and "Our Compensation Processes-Peer Data" for further information.
 A chart of our NEOs' base salaries follows.
 Named Executive Officer 2017 Base Salary (\$) 2018 Base Salary (\$) Year-over-Year Change (%) Leonard S. Schleifer, M.D., Ph.D.
 1,285,500 1,330,500 3.50 1 George D. Yancopoulos, M.D., Ph.D.
 1,092,700 1,130,900 3.50 1 Robert E. Landry 618,000 680,000 10.03 2 Neil Stahl, Ph.D.
-641,000 663,400 3.50 1 Daniel P. Van Plew 560,000 660,000 17.86 3

-- 1 Merit increases consistent with those for other employees. - 2 Reflects a \$40,400 base salary adjustment to ensure greater competitiveness and alignment with relevant market metrics of the base salary paid to Mr. Landry, as well as Mr. Landry's expanded responsibilities of managing Regeneron's increasingly more complex global finance function. - 3 Reflects a \$80,400 base salary adjustment in recognition of the increased importance to Regeneron's business, growth in the number of employees, and strong and reliable performance of the Company's Industrial Operations and Product Supply organization, including significant expansion of commercial and clinical manufacturing.
+641,000 663,400 3.50 1 Daniel P. Van Plew 560,000 660,000 17.86 3 Merit increases consistent with those for other employees.
+Reflects a \$40,400 base salary adjustment to ensure greater competitiveness and alignment with relevant market metrics of the base salary paid to Mr. Landry, as well as Mr. Landry's expanded responsibilities of managing Regeneron's increasingly more complex global finance function.
+Reflects a \$40,400 base salary adjustment in recognition of the increased importance to Regeneron's business, growth in the number of employees, and strong and reliable performance of the Company's Industrial Operations and Product Supply organization, including significant expansion of commercial and clinical manufacturing.
+ANNUAL Our NEOs are eligible for cash incentives based on annual performance.
+We use these annual incentive opportunities to reward short-ter term goals. m achievements and l milestones to wards our long- CASH NCENTIVE We focus on our overall corporate performance to determine the cash incentives of our CEO and our CSO.

-ANNUAL CASH INCENTIVE

-Our NEOs are eligible for cash incentives based on annual performance.
-We use these annual incentive opportunities to reward short-term achievements and milestones towards our long-term goals.

-We focus on our overall corporate performance to determine the cash incentives of our CEO and our CSO.
 Our other NEOs' cash incentives are assessed on both our overall corporate performance and on their individual contributions to it.
 Assessment of the contributions made to our product pipeline is a key factor considered for calculating the Company performance multiplier because the pipeline is so critical to our strategy.
 Measuring progress towards realizing the pipeline's full long-term potential includes, in addition to objective short-term measures, some subjective assessment of the quality of achievement.
 We believe this approach to be preferable to using a rigid formula that could drive short-term actions that sacrifice lasting shareholder value or may not be in the best interest of patients, such as limiting R&D expenditures.